merlinschumacher/Open-Covid-Certificate-Validator/README.md

 The server provides a simple JSON-API that returns validation result and the data stored inside a certificate.
 There is also a simple web frontend to test the service.

+# NOTICE: THIS IS NOT AN OFFICIAL VALIDATOR!

 ## Getting started

 The easiest way to run OCCV is to use a container.
 An up to date container is provided via GitHubs Container Image Registry under `ghcr.io/merlinschumacher/open-covid-certificate-validator:main`.